Jamesclark32/websocket/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please email :author_email instead of using the issue tracker.
+If you discover any security related issues, please email james@weno.net instead of using the issue tracker.